bmsuisse/lakeapi/README.md

 The lake API also contains a minimal security layer for convenience (Basic Auth), but you can also bring your own.

-It constrast to [roapi](https://github.com/roapi/roapi), we intentionally do not want to expose most SQL by default, but we limit possible queries using a config.
+It contrast to [roapi](https://github.com/roapi/roapi), we intentionally do not want to expose most SQL by default, but we limit possible queries using a config.
 This makes it easy for you to control what happens on your data.
 If you want the sql endpoint, you can enable this.

 To run the app with default config, just do: